-DNV GL saw this challenge and implemented two recommended practices (DNV-RP-E101 and DNV-RP-E102) which describe in detail how to assess, refurbish, test, and recertify drilling equipment.
+DNV GL saw this challenge and implemented a recommended practices (DNVGL-RP-E101) which describe in detail how to assess, refurbish, test, and recertify drilling equipment.
 Initially intended for use in Norway and the US, the generic processes may be adapted to other legislations and equipment.

 The purpose of recertification is to verify and document that the equipment's condition and properties are within specified acceptance criteria and requirements stipulated in recognized codes and standards.